 For this year’s newsletter, stick with an updated variation on that tried-and-true subject line, but swap out the promotion offered within the email with one that experienced previous success.

 Not sure what type of deals to offer your customers this holiday season?
-This Shopify post gives you plenty of examples to help get your creativity flowing.
+Find plenty of examples here to help get your creativity flowing.

 Since you already have all the design files saved from previous campaigns, too – ideally, at least – all that’s left to do is to make a few tweaks.
 That’s the beauty of repurposing content; you have all the groundwork laid out for you to experience success.

 Schedule Where You Can

 With all of your content updated to reflect the sales and specials you will be offering for the 2017 holiday season, the final step to take is the scheduling of social media postings, newsletters and blogs.

 Leverage your platforms do the legwork for you, whenever possible, scheduling out as many pieces as you can ahead of time.
 The holidays are already a hectic time, and if you get bogged down with trying to manage your marketing at the same time your physical marketplace is bustling, that’s a recipe for disaster.